 - Kerry Baldwin, Natural Resources Manager – Pima County Natural Resources Parks and Recreation

 - Shannon Breslin, Sr. Environmental Land Use Planner – Tucson Electric Power

 - Kim Franklin, Conservation Scientist – Arizona-Sonora Desert Museum

 - Jim Kiser, Independent Journalist and Southern Arizona Leadership Council

-- Stuart Marsh, Interim Director and Professor of the School of Natural Resources and the Environment, Professor and Chair of the Arid Lands Resource Sciences Interdisciplinary Ph.D.
-Program, Professor in the School of Geography and Development – UA
+- Stuart Marsh, Director and Professor of the School of Natural Resources and the Environment, Professor and Chair of the Arid Lands Resource Sciences Interdisciplinary Ph.D.
+Program, Professor in the School of Geography and Development – University of Arizona.

 Federal Liaisons to the Board

 - Sharon Biedenbender, Ecologist/Invasive Species Coordinator– Coronado National Forest